jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 way of that is poor support for base uploaders, where (for example) attempting to [override the storage directory][] for a subclassed uploader won't work in every case, or [enabling or disabling processing per uploader][].
-My preferred solution to this problem is to fake it using [`ActiveSupport::Concern`][] modules, which even allows you to stack "base uploaders" as deep as you want.
+My preferred solution to this problem is to fake it using [`ruby›ActiveSupport::Concern`][] modules, which even allows you to stack "base uploaders" as deep as you want.

 ## Base Uploader

-Let's start at the bottom with the `Uploadable` module.
+Let's start at the bottom with the `ruby›Uploadable` module.
 Generate it as a CarrierWave uploader with:

 ```bash